Manage model lifecycle in Unity Catalog

 Email notifications and comment discussion threads on registered models and model versions are not supported in Unity Catalog.

 The activity log is not supported for models in Unity Catalog.
-However, you can track activity on models in Unity Catalog using audit logs.
+To track activity on models in Unity Catalog, use audit logs.